jarviscanada/jarvis_data_eng_NevenHuynh/core_java/jdbc/README.md

 It utilizes the Alpha Vantage API to fetch live stock information and maintains portfolio data using a PostgreSQL database.
 The app ensures data persistence and retrieval through JDBC, with logging handled via Log4j for tracking application flow and errors.
-Designed with modularity in mind, it consists of a layered architecture and supports integration testing.
+Designed with modularity in mind, it consists of a layered architecture separating business logic from data access.

 # Technologies
 - Java